adedomin/independent-study/indep-study.md

 Other languages, like python, have their own packaging sites;
 python for instance has PyPI.

-In order to deploy these binaries, many tools make use of remote shell protocols.
+In order to deploy these binaries, many tools make use of remote shell protocols[@ansible][@puppet][@jenkins].
 Remote shell protocols give tools access to execute the needed steps to get software deployed.
 Generally these tools run through scripts which make the machine require the needed binaries and create the needed configurations.
 The remote shells are no different than conventional user-controlled shells.

 There are various tools and servers that do this; a few examples are Ansible, uDeploy and Puppet.
-Ansible uses remote shell protocols, such as secure shell (ssh), to execute a set of instructions written in yaml, generally with the intent of installing some type of software. uDeploy is similar in how it causes change on target machines, using secure shell; however uDeploy generally requires the target machines to be running some kind of daemon.
+Ansible uses remote shell protocols, such as secure shell (ssh), to execute a set of instructions written in yaml, generally with the intent of installing some type of software[@ansible]. uDeploy is similar in how it causes change on target machines, using secure shell; however uDeploy generally requires the target machines to be running some kind of daemon; this also means it is not strictly *agentless* like Ansible.

 Many POSIX-like systems make use of package management to deliver software.
 Packages, like .deb's and .rpm's, are a collection of installation shell scripts, including pre-installation and post-installation, and a binary or source code.